By Nancy Armitage

 Archer Huntington’s Mansion: started as a 27.5 acre estate & his property grew to a 41 acres section of Pelham Bay Park, Baychester, New York named for its last landowner-Waterbury.
 Archer Milton Huntington, who purchased property in 1896 [Collis Huntington actually did & gifted it to his son], …it southern landscape a popular spot for picnicking, fishing, swimming, & field games.
 Document: http://www.nycgovparks.org

-“Pleasance” Baychester, NY (called Pelham Bay Park) this property was considered their country residence.
+“Pleasance” Baychester, NY (called Pelham Bay Park) this property was considered their country estate or residence.
 Also, called “Huntington Woods,” It included a main mansion, watchman’s house, garage/engineers’s house, & a gymnasium.
 Document: http://www.nycgovparks.org

 In eastern Bronx on Long Island Sound, New York.
 In 1897, Collis gifted this house to Archer.
 A large mansion with 4- story mansion with 2 wings, & a center steeple (4 story), a large valuable library with art hanging on the walls, rare books & manuscripts (the beginnings of the Hispanic Museum in NYC),

 “the previous landowner, Lawrence Waterbury [Waterbury Estate], had acquired a 27.5 acre tract overlooking Eastchester Bay in 1863.
 Waterbury, a trustee of St. Peters church in Westchester Square, named his estate “Plaisance”, (an old French word meaning “a source of pleasure”).
 A well-known horseman, Waterbury owned a number of trotting horses, which he buried in a small cemetery along with his favorite dogs.
-When Huntington [Collis P. Huntington gave it to Archer & Helen Huntington as a wedding gift] acquired the property, he renamed the estate, “Pleasance & buried several of his pets at the cemetery.
-Several headstones remain today.” …The estate was sold in 1924… the city acquired the property, the mansion had been demolished.
+When Huntington [Collis P. Huntington gave it to Archer & Helen Huntington as a wedding gift] acquired the property, he renamed the estate, “Pleasance” & buried several of his pets at the cemetery.
+Several headstones remain today.” …The estate was sold in 1924… the city acquired the property, the mansion has been demolished.
 The cemetery remained along with a small cottage situated on a curved beach facing Eastchester Bay.
-[Cottage] was previously used as a bathing & boating house by the [Archer] Huntingtons, for a time it was used by the Girl Scouts.
-Visitors to the area observed numerous oyster and clam shell piles, evidence of the Native American occupation…local Native Americans, known as siwanoys, frequented the inlets and shores of the area.
+[Cottage] was previously used as a bathing & boating house by the [Archer] Huntingtons.
+For a time it was used by the Girl Scouts.
+Visitors to the area observed numerous oyster & clam shell piles, evidence of the Native American occupation…local Native Americans, known as Siwanoys, frequented the inlets & shores of the area.
 Document: NYCgovparks.org Document: 1919 Archer M. Huntington 1919 Social Register NYC Archers Huntington residence “Pleasance” in Baychester NY was still listed.
 Document: http://www.nycgovparks.org

 Archer M. Huntington Mansion & Estate “Pleasance” & Servant Staff, NYC, NY (US Census 1920)